E1ila/FarmLog/README.md

 ![Preview 4](https://github.com/E1ila/FarmLog/blob/master/Preview4.png)

 ### Changes
+* 1.16.1
+    * Added option to pause session on login, so it won't run after logging back in
 * 1.16
     * Options screen!
 You can now configure FarmLog to your liking.
 Write `/fl` or Shift+Click the minimap button to see the option screen.
 * 1.15.2